-When you download files from the internet, Windows will automatically add an Alternate Data Stream (ADS) to those files.
-This way, your system will know whether it’s a suspicious file that needs to be dealt with right away or not.
+When downloading files from the internet, Windows automatically attaches an Alternate Data Stream (ADS) to those files.
+This feature enables your system to determine whether a file is suspicious and requires immediate attention or not.

 What is an Alternate Data Stream?

 An Alternate Data Stream is a unique feature of the New Technology File System (NTFS) of Windows.
 It contains metadata that is used to locate specific files by title or author.
 It is compatible with all Windows versions, starting with Windows 7.

 In terms of security, ADSes can be seen as a potential area of concern.
 While they serve legitimate functions, the information they store is not readily visible to users.
 This lack of visibility has led to instances where ADSes have been exploited by malicious actors, although this is not their primary or intended use.